Joshua Laqeretabua

 Joshua Laqeretabua (born 26 September 2005) is a professional footballer who plays for club Charlton Athletic.
 Born in England, he represents Fiji at youth level.

 Club career

+Charlton Athletic

 Laqeretabua joined the academy of Charlton Athletic at the under-9 level.
 He won the 2022–23 league championship with the under-18 side.
 In July 2023, he signed his first professional contract with the club, a two-year deal.

 Laqeretabua made his competitive debut for Charlton's senior side on 5 September 2023 in a 3–4 loss to Crawley Town in the 2023–24 EFL Trophy.

 Laqeretabua made his first League One appearance for Charlton on 26 November 2024, coming off the bench in the 87th minute of a 1–0 win away at Burton Albion.

 On 13 January 2025, Laqeretabua signed a new long-term contract with Charlton Athletic, putting pen-to-paper on a three-and-a-half year deal, keeping him at the club until 2028 with the addition of a club option of an extra year.

+Bath City (loan)

+On 13 March 2026, Laqeretabua joined Bath City on loan until the end of the season.

+Dorking Wanderers (loan)

+On 8 August 2026, Laqeretabua returned to the National League South, joining Dorking Wanderers on a short-term loan.

+On 1 September 2026, Laqeretabua was recalled from his loan by Charlton Athletic.